Doctor With 20+ Years Of Experience Treating Sciatica Reveals…

 An increase or decrease in symptoms with placing tension on the piriformis is suggestive that muscle contraction is the primary source of your problem and suggests that your home exercise regimen should focus on stretching and releasing overly tight muscles.

 Now that you have a better idea of what may be causing your sciatica, you are ready to move on to the next video in the series that discusses how to get started with the appropriate treatment for it.
-To continue on to the next video, please enter your email in the box below, or at the top of this page next to the video.
+To continue on to the next video, please enter your email in the box at the top of this page next to the video.
 If you don’t want to subscribe to my email list (you’ll periodically receive additional information and self-care tips and you can unsubscribe at any time), click here to proceed to the next video and to get my free ebook.